human-centered-ai-lab/PERSONAS/Readme.md

 * [Example: User Groups for AI Application in Computational Pathology](https://github.com/human-centered-ai-lab/PERSONAS/blob/main/example_identified-user-groups.pdf)

 ## Step 2: Collection of Information about the (Potential) Users
-**Aim:** The aim of this task is twofold: (1) Get to know (potential) users personally --> Learn about their goals, motivations, frustrations, hopes, skills, education, knowledge, personal traits and aspirations.
+**Aim:** The aim of this task is threefold: (1) Get to know (potential) users personally --> Learn about their goals, motivations, frustrations, hopes, skills, education, knowledge, personal traits and aspirations.
 (2) Get to know (potential) use cases --> Learn about the users' tasks and find out in which context the AI application would probably be used.
+(3) Learn about the users' attitudes regarding AI applications, and find out under which conditions they would trust / follow machine decisions.
-The goal is to collect relevant information regarding the following five areas:
+The goal is to collect relevant information regarding the following six areas:
 * education, experience
 * tasks, workflows, work context
 * skills, knowledge
 * motivations, frustrations
 * personal traits, values, learning style
+* attitudes regarding AI solutions & machine decisions

 **Method:** Qualitative methods such as interviews and surveys are used for information collection.
 There are different approaches possible:
 * ***Approach 1: Comprehensive Interviews***
 In this approach, the aim is to cover all five information areas necessary for the creation of personas within a user interview.
-Ideally, ethnographic interviews or contextual inquiries are conducted with users in that place, where they would use the AI application. <sup name="a3">[[3]](#footnote3)</sup> Such a setting makes it possible to get a feeling of the context and framework conditions and observe the user 'in action'.
+Ideally, ethnographic interviews or contextual inquiries are conducted with users in that place, where they would use the AI application. <sup name="Cooper, Reimann">[[Cooper, Reimann]](#footnoteCooperReimann)</sup> Such a setting makes it possible to get a feeling of the context and framework conditions and observe the user 'in action'.
 However, if such on-site interviews and observations are not possible, also one-on-one interviews in another location or remote interviews via video/phone call can be used for information collection.
 IMPORTANT: Always use open questions and avoid leading questions, so that the interviewee is not inadvertently biased.
 * ***Approach 2: Comprehensive Questionnaires***
 In this approach, the aim is to obtain all information necessary for the creation of personas through a survey.
 On the one hand, it might be tempting to try to mimic an interview and thus design a questionnaire with lots of open questions.
 However, experience shows that it is difficult to collect a sufficient amount of responses to such a questionnaire, since people do not like to spend a lot of time and write much text when filling in a questionnaire.
 On the other hand, by reducing the number of open questions usually also the amount of information that can be collected with the questionnaire is reduced.
 Therefore, it is difficult to implement this approach in practice, and we would not recommend to choose this approach.